huggingface/optimum-intel/examples/neural_compressor/question-answering/README.md

     --output_dir /tmp/squad_output
 ```

+The flag `--use_ipex` can be passed along to use INC IPEX backend.
+Default backend is `pytorch_fx` if value not specified.
+INC IPEX only supports static quantization for now.

 The distillation process can be accelerated by the flag `--generate_teacher_logits`, which will add an additional step where the teacher outputs will be computed and saved in the training dataset, removing the need to compute the teacher outputs at every training step.

 The following example fine-tunes DistilBERT on the SQuAD1.0 dataset while applying magnitude pruning and then applies